jonathanclare/jonathanclare.github.io/cv/astrosat/notes.md

 }
 ```

+## Weaknesses
+* Testing - light bulb moment - instead of throwing away debugging turn them into tests - realised I was already testing but throwing away the tests
+* Never did a CS degree so still get the occassional "Should I know that" moment
+* Very front end / creative leaning - like to create things with the tools given to me - weaker on system administration side of things
+* Domain knowledge - can be learned

+## Hobbies
+* What little time left spend it with family and friends
+* Cycling + Mountain Biking
+* Kitesurfing in warmer months
+* Snowboard in Winter
+* Walking

 ## Dev Questions
-* Could you tell me about the development team and my role in it
+* Could you tell me more about the makeup of the development team and my role in it.
 * Do you have any examples of recent projects youve worked on.
-* Besides onboarding do you have anything in particular in mind that I would work on?
+* Besides onboarding what would I be working on
-* Id like to push forward with ES6 and React - do you use that in-house
+* Id like to push forward with ES6, HTML5 Canvas, SVG and React - do you use that in-house

 ## Admin Questions
-* Looking for a secure long term position
-* Future plans for the business - what is the direction?
+* Looking for a secure long term position - future plans for the business - what is the direction?
 * Pension contributions
 * Showering facilities